Skip to content

 You don't have to pick one.
 All four are installed in the same container.
 Start a task with Claude Code, try a different approach with Codex, use OpenCode with a local model for private code.
 The container state is shared , they all see the same files, same git history, same environment variables.

-Three approaches to AI agents on your phone
+What are the three approaches to AI agents on your phone?

 1. SSH from phone to a desktop or VPS